CONNECTICUT RIVER BIKEWAY:

 Difficulty: Easy.
 Flat, paved trail.

-From I-91 northbound; Take exit 7B to Route 20 W. Just before you cross over the river turn left into North Riverfront Park.
+From I-91 northbound; Take exit 7B to Route 20 W. Just before you cross over the river turn left into North Riverfront Park [Central Section].

 From I-91 southbound; Take exit 8 to Birnie Ave.
-Turn right onto Route 20 W. Just before you cross over the river turn left into North Riverfront Park.
+Turn right onto Route 20 W. Just before you cross over the river turn left into North Riverfront Park [Central Section].

-Connecticut River Bikeway-Agawam; From I-91, take exit 3 to Agawam, Routes 5 & 57.
+To start from the Borgatti Field parking lot for the Connecticut River Bikeway; Agawam Section [Southern End]; From I-91, take exit 3 to Agawam, Routes 5 & 57.
 After crossing over the South End Bridge, take the first exit, Route 57, to a rotary.
 Take the first right off the rotary to River Rd.
 Travel 2.5 miles south on River Rd to Borgatti Field on your right.

-Connecticut River Bikeway-West Springfield; From I-91, take exit 10B to Route 5 S. Travel 1.2 miles and turn left into the Thomas Lagodich Riverfront Park parking lot.
+To start from the Thomas Lagodich Riverfront Park parking lot for the Connecticut River Bikeway; West Springfield Section [Southern End]; From I-91, take exit 10B to Route 5 S. Travel 1.2 miles and turn left into the parking lot which is accessed from a gas station.

 You can rent bikes in Springfield.
 See; VALLEY BIKE SHARE for locations.

-Starting from the North Riverfront Park parking lot; Picnic pavilion and Porto-Potty located here.
+Starting from the North Riverfront Park parking lot [Central Section]; Picnic pavilion and Porto-Potty located here.
 Informational signs located along the trail.

-Heading North; The paved Connecticut River Bikeway-Springfield comes to a cross-light over Route 20.
-A map board is located here.
-The trail continues north atop the Dyke.
+Heading North; The paved Connecticut River Bikeway comes to a cross-light over Route 20.
+A Map Board is located here.
+The trail continues North atop the dyke.
 Pass by an exercise area.
 This section is more open with better views of the river.
 It currently ends after 1.3 miles next to Plainfield St.

-Heading South; The paved Connecticut River Bikeway-Springfield travels atop the Dyke with the Connecticut River down along your right, partially obscured by the floodplain.
+Heading South; The paved Connecticut River Bikeway travels atop the dyke with the Connecticut River down along your right, partially obscured by the floodplain.
 After 0.6 miles you'll briefly share the road along Clinton St before ascending a long ramp up to a bridge over active RR tracks that cross the river.
-AS you descend from the bridge you'll have another set of RR tracks follow along your left.
+As you descend from the bridge you'll have another set of RR tracks follow along your left.
 Travel underneath Memorial Bridge and come to Riverfront Park after 1.3 miles.

-Note; Left takes you across the RR tracks, past a Springfield PD sub-station to Hall of Fame Ave.
+Note; Just before the park a tunnel on your left takes you underneath the RR tracks to Hall of Fame Ave.
 From here you can explore downtown Springfield or visit the MGM SPRINGFIELD CASINO a short ride south.

 Note; A ramp will take you up and over the railroad tracks to an elevator.
 If you go up it brings you to an observation platform.
 Good views of Springfield and the river.
 Down brings you to the old Basketball Hall of Fame.
 The new BASKETBALL HALL OF FAME is just next door.